arthur-theuer/pipetting_performance/README.md

 # Pipetting Performance Workflow (Roche pRED project)
 This repository contains the source code for the pipetting performance workflow developed for the I2S and ADME chapters at Roche pRED.
-The presented workflow provides precise and intuitive approach for testing the pipetting accuracy and precision of automated liquid handling systems.
+The presented workflow provides a precise and intuitive approach for testing the pipetting accuracy and precision of automated liquid handling systems.
 It was adapted for public use to work through a Jupyter notebook instead of the proprietary AutoLab platform used internally at Roche.

 <img src="output/workflow_overview.png" alt="Overview of the pipetting performance workflow.">